vorotyna/vorotyna/README.md

 ## 👩🏻‍💻 About Me :
-– 📍 I am currently working on building a portfolio website for myself
+– 📍 I am currently working on building a portfolio website as well as a web application to manage library book due dates

 – 🎨 I really enjoy the creative and visual aspects of frontend and design work